Showing posts with label sodium. Show all posts

 U.S. Laws Regulating Hot Dogs

 A hot dog, frankfurter, or wiener is a cooked sausage.
-They are made from beef, pork, veal, turkey, chicken, or a combination, and the label must state the type of meat and other foods used.
+It can be made from beef, pork, veal, turkey, chicken, or a combination of these, and the label must state the type of meat and other ingredients used.

 Federal Standards of Identity.